python/cpython/Doc/library/warnings.rst

 :class:`WarningMessage` Objects
 -------------------------------

-A :class:`WarningMessage` object represents a warning along with information about it's emission.
+A :class:`WarningMessage` object represents a warning along with information about its emission.
 It is primarily used by :class:`catch_warnings` with *record* set to :const:`True` to record warnings.

 .. class:: WarningMessage(message, category, filename, lineno, file=None, line=None, source=None)